emgong/double-takes/app/posts/2018-05-17-do-we-need-dependency-injection-in-ruby.md

 end
 ```

-And you would have specs that look like this:
+And then, your specs could look like this:

 ```
 require 'rspec'